gadam/fintech_project_1/README.md

     The actual value is $149.28.

 # Conclusions
 The prediction models are not perfect.
-THe **Monte Carlo** simulations deliver a range that is too wide to be useful for the short forecasting period that we have selected and can be enhanced to narrow the forecast to one standard deviation.  **Meta's Prophet** may perform better onceits configuration parameters are better understood and error correction introduced or perhaps even be replaced with other models available in the industry.
+The **Monte Carlo** simulations deliver a range that is too wide to be useful for the short forecasting period that we have selected and can be enhanced to narrow the forecast to one standard deviation.  **Meta's Prophet** may perform better once its configuration parameters are better understood and error correction introduced or perhaps even be replaced with other models available in the industry, particularly in order to handle the forecasts going negative.

 # Acknowledgments
 - [Pandas Library](https://pandas.pydata.org/docs/)